openthread/openthread/doc/site/en/guides/border-router/beaglebone-black.md

 ```

 If we were to `stop` connman directly here it would break the SSH session
 because the network interface is managed by connman.
-Instead we setup the
+Instead we configure the
 system to take effect on the next boot.
 Now reboot the Beaglebone and re-login.

 ```